COVID-19: This Is the Deadliest County in America

 The rates of new confirmed COVID-19 cases in America have risen sharply in the past few days, taking daily case counts to record levels.
 For several days in the past two weeks, the number jumped above 100,000.
-Yesterday, cases rose by 162,863.
+Yesterday, cases rose by 187,597 to 11,801,472.
 The winter will be worse.
 Fatal case rates have not been as bad as when the nation was hardest hit by this measure from early April to mid-May, when the counts rose above 2,000 nationwide on some days.
-However, the number of coronavirus fatalities has begun to reach 1,000 a day recently.
+However, the number of coronavirus fatalities has begun to reach over 1,000 a day recently.
+Total fatal cases in the United States now total 255,496, after a one-day gain of 1,556

 Rates of both confirmed and fatal cases are highly uneven across the nation.
 The county with the worst rate of fatal cases per 1,000 people is Jerauld County, South Dakota.
 It has a five-year average population of 2,029.
 Deaths per 1,000 stand at 6.41, many multiples of the national average.